amanzi/amanzi/test_suites/verification/flow/saturated/transient/hantush_anisotropic_2d/amanzi_hantush_anisotropic_2d.rst

   * Documentation:

+    * Fix governing equation in Model to be homogeneous? [jpo]
     * Decide whether to keep structured run
     * Include info about analytic solution calculation?
     * convert units in Variables to be same as in Model?